Customer-owned control for agent tool calls

 The agent should be unaware

 Governance wraps tools transparently.
-No prompt modifications.
-No behavior changes for the AI.
-The authorization layer is invisible to the model and explicit to the operator.
+No policy stuffed into the prompt.
+The control stays outside model reasoning and visible to the operator.

 Can is not may

-Whether an agent can perform an action tells you nothing about whether it should be allowed to.
-Systems that conflate capability with authority admit privilege escalation by default.
-Veto enforces the distinction.
+Whether an agent can perform an action says nothing about whether it should be allowed to.
+Systems that confuse access with permission create privilege escalation by default.